lhelms2/rtd-template-2/docs/source/help.rst

 Getting Help
 ==============

-To review frequently asked questions, see :ref:`FAQ`.
+To review frequently asked questions, see :ref:`faq`.

 How to Submit Support Requests
 ------------------------------------